 Coupled with the fact that the Woodlands native had just won his second Super Bowl in his hometown, everyone should understand why he was blankly staring into space while trying to collects his thoughts when speaking to the media.

-“It’s the best,” Amendola told the Houston Chronicle.
+“It’s the best,” Amendola told Adam Coleman of the Houston Chronicle.
 “It’s why we play.
 It’s great to have the family out.
 My mom came out.
-It was awesome to have the family in the stands.”
+It was awesome to have family in the stands.”

 Amendola’s family, along with the the other 70,807 people who were in attendance at NRG Stadium, witnessed the most improbable comeback and first overtime in Super Bowl history when the Patriots defeated the Atlanta Falcons 34-28 after being down 28-3 in the third quarter.